 Well, what it means is that we were very close to having the top levels of the Justice Department, the White House, and the Federal Bureau of Investigation engaged in systemic corruption on a scale that we have literally never seen in the United States,

-I mean, just the the simple fact.
+I mean, just the simple fact.

 You're not allowed to delete 33,000 emails from a server that involved government information, and then you get to tell us that we should trust you.

-I mean, anybody except Hillary Clinton who did that would have gone to jail and uh in in no time at all.
+I mean, anybody except Hillary Clinton who did that would have gone to jail in no time at all because it's an open and shut case.

 We put young men and women who are in the services in jail for minor infractions compared to what Hillary Clinton did.